openafsfoundation/openafsfoundation.org/support/index.md

 send the OpenAFS Foundation physical hardware, or you may consider simply allowing OpenAFS developers to access a server that you host; either way, if you can spare any hardware resources, please [contact us]({{ site.baseurl }}/contact/).

-### Volunteer ###
+### Donate Time and Energy ###

+If you wish to volunteer, there are a multitude of options; surely, there will be something that suits your availability and inclination!

-If you wish to donate your time and skills to OpenAFS, there are several options.
-To help improve the OpenAFS software itself or its documentation, take a look around [openafs.org](http://www.openafs.org/).
+1. OpenAFS Documentation: To help improve the OpenAFS software itself or its documentation, take a look around [openafs.org](http://www.openafs.org/).
 There, you can find information about bug reporting, OpenAFS source code, documentation, or more resources to find more information.

-If you want to help improve The OpenAFS Foundation's web site, the site source is available on [GitHub](https://github.com/adeason/openafsfoundation.org/).
+2. The OpenAFS Foundation's Web Site: If you want to help improve our web site, the site source is available on [GitHub](https://github.com/adeason/openafsfoundation.org/).
 If you already know how to use git and GitHub, just submit a pull request to make changes.
-If you need help, just [contact us]({{ site.baseurl}}/contact/).
+If you need help, feel free to [contact us]({{ site.baseurl}}/contact/).

-If you are interested in organizing an OpenAFS conference, or you want to volunteer at one of OpenAFS's existing conferences, please [contact us]({{ site.baseurl }}/contact/).
+3. Event Coordination: If you are interested in planning, organizing, and managing an OpenAFS conference, or you want to volunteer at one of OpenAFS's existing conferences, please [contact us]({{ site.baseurl }}/contact/).

-If you have had a positive experience with OpenAFS, it can also be helpful to submit a [success story]({{ site.baseurl }}/contact/) to tell others about your experience.
+4. Sample Use Case Descriptions: If you have had a positive experience with OpenAFS, we want you to submit your [success story]({{ site.baseurl }}/contact/) to tell others about your experience.
 Several members of the OpenAFS community also give talks about OpenAFS at other technology conferences from time to time, simply talking about what OpenAFS is and how it has helped them.
 Raising awareness of OpenAFS and showing how it has helped you is an extremely helpful contribution to OpenAFS.

+5. OpenAFS Work Groups: If you feel moved to contribute in an existing work group, or wish to start a new one, your enthusiasm and contribution is much appreciated.
+Please get in touch with us and [contact us]({{ site.baseurl}}/contact/).

+6. New Ideas or Initiatives: If innovation and boot-strapping up something is among your gifts, you can pitch in by proposing something utterly new and different.
+Please [let us hear]({{ site.baseurl}}/contact/) about it in detail.

 ### Sponsors ###